SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/05-Homework.md

 [/test]
 [test open]
 [input]
-Tom is going!
-Annie is going!
-Tom is going!
-Garry is going!
-Jerry is going!
+houseParty(['Tom is going!', 'Annie is going!', 'Tom is going!', 'Garry is going!', 'Jerry is going!'])
 [/input]
 [output]
 Tom is already in the list!